gem/oq-engine/doc/manual/oq-manual.rst

       </nrml>

-The list of tag names that will be used in the exposuremodel must be provided in the metadata section of the exposure file, as shown in the following snippet from the full file:
+The list of tag names that will be used in the *Exposure Model* must be provided in the metadata section of the exposure file, as shown in the following snippet from the full file: